Article

 database technology

-Companies are investing in modern cloud applications to enable the delivery of business strategy, yet many of them complain of a failure to deliver the benefits that were promised at the outset.
+Companies have invested in modern cloud applications to enable the delivery of business strategy and buy into a journey of continuous improvement at pace, but many complain of a failure to deliver even the initial benefits let alone leverage the quarterly or monthly releases.
 Mark O’Sullivan discusses some of the common challenges and explains what can be done to resolve them.

 Contents